getbraincloud/bootcamp-unity/README.md

 ## Notes

 The example project in this repository intentionally does not contain the brainCloud client in the Unity project.
-This project is intended to be the starting code for lesson 03 in the brainCloud BootCamp learning series.
+This project is intended to be the starting code for lesson 03 in the Unity BootCamp learning series.

 Unity editor version: LTS 2021.3.4f1